Data Processing Agreement

 3.8 Deletion and Return

-At the Controller's election, delete or return all Personal Data upon termination of the Services, and delete existing copies, except where retention is required by applicable law, as described in clause 10.
+At the Controller's election, delete or return all Personal Data upon termination of the Services, and delete existing copies, except where data is retained under the Regulatory Retention Service described in clause 10.3 or as otherwise required by applicable law, as further described in clause 10.

 3.9 Notification of Legal Disclosure Requests